yassine-zebiri/the-freeboard-app/README.md

 ## Features
  - <strong> Movable Whiteboard:</strong> Users can move the whiteboard to create a custom layout that fits their needs.
- - <strong> Flexible and User-friendly Interface:</strong> Designed to work smoothly on both desktop and mobile devices.
+ - <strong> Flexible and User-friendly Interface:</strong> Designed to work smoothly on both desktop.
  - <strong> Add Custom Components:</strong>
    -  Notes: Jot down important ideas or reminders.
    -  Counters: Keep track of numerical data with customizable counters.